PostHog/posthog.com/contents/blog/posthog-changelog.md

 ### User interview app released

 Curious how we gather user feedback at PostHog?
-We use this [User Interviewer app](/apps/user-interviews), which enables us to target users based on their actions, cohort or properties and asks them to schedule an interview with our Product team via Calendly.
+We've automated it using the [User Interviewer app](/apps/user-interviews).
+The app enables us to target users based on their actions, cohort or properties, who we then invite to schedule an interview with our Product team via Calendly.

 We find this works a lot better than trying to identify and schedule calls individually, so we’ve now made it available in [the PostHog app directory](/apps).